Educational Concerns for Hunger Organization

-ECHO, Inc (originally Educational Concerns for Hunger Organization) is a non-profit agro-ecological organization whose mission is to support small-scale farmers through the dissemination of information and seeds.
-The group operate a bank which preserves and distributes.
+ECHO, Inc #echofightshunger is a non-profit agro-ecological organization whose mission is to support small-scale farmers through the dissemination of information and underutilized plant seeds.
+The group operates several seed banks worldwide which preserves biodiversity and seed sovereignty.
 ECHO also offers training courses and workshops on many topics, including tropical agriculture.

-Headquarters and Global Farm
+Headquarters and North America Impact Center

 ECHO is headquartered in North Fort Myers, Florida.
-Its campus includes the "Global Farm and Research Center" a demonstration and research farm, a reference library with a variety of resources about rare agricultural crops and techniques, a seed bank, a tropical fruit nursery with a large collection of bamboo varieties, and a bookstore.
-The global farm also includes an appropriate technology center developing tools and equipment for small scale farmers.
+Its 56-acre campus houses the North America Impact Center, a demonstration and research farm, a reference library with a variety of resources about rare agricultural crops and techniques, a seed bank, a tropical fruit nursery with a large collection of bamboo varieties, and a bookstore.
+The North America Impact Center also includes an appropriate technology center developing tools and equipment for small scale farmers.
 Various parts of the farm demonstrate agriculture in different conditions including highlands, lowlands, semi-arid and a demonstration of the techniques of urban agriculture that have been implemented around the world.